ibsls/ibsls-paper/paper/README.md

 Rscript scripts/SuppFig1a_MHU1_RPM_plot.R
 ```

+### Expected output

+Example output files:
+- `SourceData_SuppFigS1a.csv`
+- `MHU-1.bin10s.pdf`
+-
+### Expected run time
+On a typical desktop computer, each RPM plotting script should complete within a few seconds.

+### Notes
+Raw RPM records are aggregated into fixed-size bins within each script before plotting.
+Median elapsed time and median RPM per bin are used for visualization.
+The shaded interval in each plot corresponds to the period used for summary-statistics calculation in the manuscript.

 ## PCA of transcriptome profiles across missions and tissues

 The following script was used to generate the all-sample PCA shown in Supplementary Fig. 2.